 Just like a lot of people today.
 I watch my retirement savings go up and down each week.
-I was too scared to take a peek at it until the end of the year statements came in and now I’m becoming more pro active.
-Somehow I've become accustomed to the idea of not making money with investments in the last 5-6 years.
+I was too scared to take a peek at it until the end of the year statements came in and now I’m becoming more proactive.
 Hopefully that will change in the near future.

 There are a few good, down-to-earth financial advisers that I trust.
 Someone who can give financial information in easy to understand, layman's terms will have a large following.
-One is Clark Howard.
-He provides free practical, no nonsense advice to working class people without the fluff.
+Clark Howard provides free, practical, no nonsense advice to working class people without the fluff.
 I've included a few more to consider as well.